mjturi/Advantech/README.md

 ## Some of the scripts I have written for data collection, data cleaning/merging, and recruiting

 ### Each of these "bots" are simple python scripts.
 In order to run them, one must have python 3.7 or above installed on their machine, as well as these dependencies installed: pandas, numpy, selenium, fake_useragent, and webdriver_manager.chrome.
-To install these, simply run a pip install ----(dependency name) command within the terminal.
+To install these, simply run: python setup.py develop (within this directory from the command line).
 Then to run the script, navigate to the directory with the files and run the chosen script (python scriptname.py).
 ---

 ### Data Collection